 Abraham Lincoln issued The Emancipation Proclamation on January 1, 1863 freeing many slaves.
 Its scope was limited and its true legality unclear.
 Lincoln had freed the slaves in areas of rebellion with an executive order.
-His constitutional authority to do this was unclear.
+His constitutional authority to do this was in question.
 For slavery to be abolished with certainty in the United States, a constitutional amendment was needed.

 In September, 1862 Lincoln actually used the threat of freeing the slaves as a carrot to entice Confederate states back into the Union.
 At that time Lincoln issued an Executive Order that would free slaves on January 1, 1863 in any rebellious Confederate State that had not returned to the Union.
 When January 1 arrived, the proclamation was issued, but slaves were freed were only in the 10 states that remained in rebellion.
 Slaves in Border States (Missouri, Kentucky, Maryland, Delaware) that remained from the Union1 were still slaves after the Proclamation was issued.